 Yahoo! publishes content in about 45 languages and in 60 countries, regions, and territories.

 Yahoo! received about 38% of its revenues from search services in fiscal 2012, which it provides through an arrangement with Microsoft.
-The company is three years into the 10-year partnership with the software giant, which teamed up with Yahoo! in 2010.
+The company is halfway through the 10-year partnership with the software giant.
 As part of the agreement, Microsoft's Bing search engine is the search provider on Yahoo!'s websites.
 In addition, Yahoo! handles sales of search ads for both companies, and the two firms share search revenue.

 Sales and Marketing